 - overall administrative steering of Centres for Economic Development, Transport and the Environment and

-- integration of immigrants
+- integration of immigrants and labour migration

 - non-military service